Neil Bossart, President

 Zachary Shutty, Staff Scientist

-Mr. Shutty also has three years of experience working for the United States Army Corps of Engineers (USACE) as a natural resource ranger.
-During this time, he enforced the rules and regulations of USACE, created and presented educational signage and displays, conducted interpretive tours, managed native and invasive flora and fauna, and assisted in monitoring Piping Plover and Least Tern populations and habituated areas on sandbars and shorelines within the project area.
+Mr. Okon has completed a 38 hour USACE wetland delineation training program and has assisted in numerous wetland and stream identifications, delineations, and resource assessments.
+Mr. Shutty also has three years of experience working directly for the USACE as a natural resource ranger.
+During this time, he enforced the rules and regulations of the USACE, created and presented educational signage and displays, conducted interpretive tours, managed native and invasive flora and fauna, and assisted in monitoring piping plover and Least Tern populations on sandbars and shorelines.

 Jennifer Dreibelbis, Staff Scientist